-This procedure is used to document the clinical analysis of the history and current status of the individual's mental, emotional, or behavioral condition.
-It includes appraisal of the individual's functioning in the community such as living situation, daily activities, social support systems, and health history and status.
-Assessment includes screening for substance use/abuse, establishing diagnoses and may include the use of testing procedures.
-Assessment services must be provided by a licensed and/or licensed waived practitioner consistent with his/her scope of practice
+This procedure is used to document the evaluation of the current status of the individual's mental, emotional, or behavioral health.
+It can include mental status exam, establishing a diagnosis, appraisal of the individual's functioning in the community such as living situation, daily activities, social support systems, relevant cultural issues and history, and health history and status.
+Assessment includes screening for substance use/abuse and may include the use of testing procedures.
+The diagnosis, MSE, medication history, and assessment of relevant conditions and psychosocial factors are assessment activities which must be provided by a licensed and/or licensed waived practitioner consistent with their scope of practice.
+However, other qualified providers may provide assessment activities such as gathering the beneficiary's mental health and medical history, substance exposure and use, and identifying strengths, risks, and barriers to achieving goals.